astropy/package-template/docs/nextsteps.rst

 Appveyor
 ########

-Appveyor provides testing on the windows platform, if you want to enable this you should register and enable your project at https://www.appveyor.com/.
+Appveyor provides testing on the Windows platform, if you want to enable this you should register and enable your project at https://www.appveyor.com/.
 The appveyor build is controlled by the ``appveyor.yml`` file included in the template (by default).

 Coveralls
 #########

+Coveralls is a web interface to monitoring what lines of code in your project are executed by your test suite.

 If you register your package with coveralls.io, you will need to uncomment the coveralls line in the ``.travis.yml`` file to enable upload of your coverage